Paula’s Choice 2% BHA Liquid Review: Why You Should Avoid It

 So… what I’m trying to say here is….
 I don’t like this product.
 And the thing is, I didn’t even realize how bad it was for my skin until I tried the COSRX BHA.
 I shit you not, within a week of using that a closed comedone I had for months shot right out of my face!
 I was beginning to accept that it was just going to be part of my skin, but nope!
 COSRX was like, “hell nah man, I gotchu.”

-As an aside: I will be doing a full review on the COSRX BHA in the future.
-But it’s my absolute holy grail BHA product.
+It’s my absolute holy grail BHA product.
 It’s gentle (uses betaine salicylate instead of salicylic acid), contains niacinamide, and is even a bit moisturizing because the addition of hyaluronic acid.
 So, if you came into this review thinking of buying the Paula’s Choice 2% BHA liquid, I highly recommend you try the COSRX BHA instead.

 Application, Feel, and Scent.